kalumatic/dayone/README.md

 - Real-time display of your start and current position on a map
 - Statistics on duration, distance, and pace
 - Simple and intuitive user interface

-Ideas to be implemented in the future:
-- Saving your runs
 - Real-time rendering of the route covered

 ## Technologies and Programming Language